Updates as of June 28, 2022:

-- Visitors and staff should be encouraged to wear cloth face coverings while in the Center.
-The Center is encouraged to have a supply of face coverings to distribute to anyone who arrives without one.
+- Cooling centers are encouraged to have a supply of face coverings to distribute to anyone who arrives without one.

-- Identify and address potential language, cultural, and disability barriers associated with communicating COVID-19 information to staff, volunteers, and those visiting Cooling Centers.
+- Identify and address potential language, cultural, and disability barriers associated with communicating COVID-19 information to staff, volunteers, and those visiting cooling centers.

 - Post signs at entrances and in strategic places providing instruction on hand hygiene, respiratory hygiene, cough etiquette, and face coverings.